kondratyusha/cse15l-lab-reports/lab-report-week-1.md

 ```
 ![image](Lab_1_ssh.png)

-***It is possible that your CSE 15L specific account might not be yet available for use, try using your TritonLink username.***
+***NOTE: It is possible that your CSE 15L specific account might not be yet available for use, try using your TritonLink username.***

 ## 3. Try Some Commands on The Remote Machine